heathen1878/Terraform/root_modules/readme.md

 tfinit && tfplan
 ```

+# TODO list

-#TODO Create a helper script for tfapply.
+- [ ] Create a helper script for tfapply.